-Many assume “logic” belongs to classrooms, not covenants.
-But if the God of Israel is faithful and unchanging, then the world he made and the word he speaks hold together.
-The question is not whether Scripture can bear reason, but whether we will read it coherently.1
+Scripture and logic are friends, not foes.
+Many people assume logic belongs to classrooms and philosophy books, while Scripture belongs to faith, worship, and devotion.
+But if the God of Israel is faithful, truthful, and unchanging, then the world He made and the word He speaks must hold together.
+The question is not whether Scripture can bear reason.
+The question is whether we will read Scripture coherently.1

 What We Mean by “Logic”

-By logic we mean the ordinary grammar of truthful speech: identity (things are what they are), non-contradiction (a claim and its negation cannot both be true in the same sense at the same time), and excluded middle (either a statement is false or it's true).
-These are not foreign rules imposed on the Bible; they are the conditions of meaningful testimony.
-See Deut 32:4; Ps 119:160.
+By logic, we mean the ordinary grammar of truthful speech.
+Identity means a thing is what it is.
+Non-contradiction means a claim and its denial cannot both be true in the same sense at the same time.
+Excluded middle means either a statement is true or its denial is true.
+These are not foreign rules imposed on the Bible.
+They are the conditions that make testimony, commandment, prophecy, covenant, and doctrine meaningful.

 Reading with Coherence